jesperDH/Gitfolder_finalProject_XAI/README.md

 -- for the data::

-put data from kaggle page in project folder to run. or if on collab upload the csv file csv file of data is too large to commit to github, link to kaggle page can be found here: https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification/data
+put data from kaggle page in project folder to run. or if on collab upload the csv file

+the csv file of data is too large to commit to github, link to kaggle page can be found here: https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification/data